Aircloak/aircloak/cloak/docs/anonymization.md

 When one of the filters includes an expression that can be used to emulate the effects of inequalities, that clause is treated as an implicit range instead of a regular (in)equality.
 For example the condition `WHERE trunc(x, -1) = 10` is equivalent to `WHERE x >= 10 AND x < 20`.
-This results in a different seed being generated for such a condition.
+A condition with an implicit range has different rules for generating the seed than a regular equality.
+The ultimate goal is to have the same noise for equivalent range conditions, but that is not implemented yet (see [the issue](https://github.com/Aircloak/aircloak/issues/1955)).

 ### Clear expressions

-All ranges, `IN` conditions, and `<>` conditions must be "clear".
-That means that it must be immediately obvious from the SQL what is the effect of such an expression on the data selected.
+All ranges (both explicit and implicit), `IN` conditions, and `<>` conditions must be "clear".
+That means that it must be immediately obvious from the SQL what the effect of such an expression is on the selected data.
 To achieve this, the LHS of these expressions must be a raw column that was at most processed with a cast and possibly an aggregator if the expression in question is in a `HAVING` clause.
 The RHS must be a constant or a set of constants in the case of `IN`.

-For `=` conditions that are "clear" (for example the analyst simply writes `WHERE x = 10` and `x` is a database column) we generate the noise layers without floating the data, because all the column values can be predicted up-front.
-In the example all `x` values would be `10`.
+For `=` conditions that are "clear" (for example the analyst writes `WHERE x = 10` and `x` is a database column) we generate the noise layers without floating the data, because the column value is known (`10` in the example).

 ### Noise layer seeds